 The Two Types of Fire Insurance Plans

 1. Commercial Property Fire Insurance

-This is the portion of your policy that kicks in to cover the building itself, the equipment, inventory, raw materials etc. in it.
-When there is a loss to physical assets caused by a fire, this is what pays for replacement and repair costs.
+This is the portion of your policy that kicks in to cover the building itself, including the equipment, inventory, raw materials, etc. When there is a loss of physical assets caused by a fire, this is what pays for replacement and repair costs.

 2. Business Fire Insurance – Business Interruption or Lost Profits

 In the aftermath of a fire, there may be a time period where you may not be able to conduct business, often due to a damaged workspace.
 This part of your policy will cover loss of revenue during the recovery period after a fire.

 Based on your fire insurance policy and insurance provider, these coverages will offer different levels of protection.
 Review your peak inventory, replacement cost of your building, etc., to ensure that the amount of fire coverage is appropriate to your potential risks.

 You can often reduce your premiums for fire insurance coverage by installing a sprinkler alarm system.
 With some fire insurance providers offering 10 to 60 percent discounts, systems can quickly pay for themselves.
 However, to get your full fire insurance credit, your system must be reviewed and approved by underwriters.